Cream Sherry Bundt Cake

 a close up slice of cream sherry bundt cake

-Shortly before serving I like to sprinkle my cake with a light layer of powdered sugar.
+Shortly before serving, I like to sprinkle my cake with a light layer of powdered sugar.

-I think the powdered sugar gives it a small bite of sweetness without being cloyingly sweet.
+The powdered sugar gives it a small bite of sweetness without being cloyingly sweet.

-I keep my cake at room temperature covered by plastic wrap or foil.
+I keep my cake at room temperature, covered by plastic wrap or foil.

 cream sherry bundt cake on a serving platter with a serving knife